 - An entire WooCommerce store - using the WooCommerce Private Store plugin.

 - Individual WooCommerce products - using the product visibility function native to WooCommerce.

 - WooCommerce product categories - using the WooCommerce Password Protected Categories plugin.

-With many different ways to structure your password protected site, you'll no doubt find the perfect solution among these excellent WordPress password protect plugins.
+With many different ways how to protect your WordPress site, you'll no doubt find the perfect solution among these excellent password protect WordPress plugins.